mopsicus/umi/Documentation~/index.md

 ## Keyboard height explanation

 When you get the keyboard height from `OnKeyboardAction`, you get the "true" height.
 To convert it to Unity UI height, you need to divide it by the screen aspect ratio.
 Screen aspect ratio is the ratio of the height of the screen to the height of the UI canvas and to the screen scale (for iOS).

+For Android builds, you can use the `GetBarType()` and `GetBarHeight()` methods to determine the screen device parameters for more flexible control.

 See [demo app](../Samples~/Demo/) with chat screen.